shoui520/shoui520.github.io/docs/monolingual.md

 **10 Important Tips and Tricks**

 (壱).
-Read at least 1 novel (it can be a light novel) before going monolingual.
+Read at least 1 novel (it can be a light novel or visual novel) before going monolingual.

 (弐).
 Try to experiment with what dictionary order is the best for you.